TomSmeets/quest-for-nothing/doc/memory.md

 When freeing big pages that are used for files, we want to return that memory to the OS.

 This method is very flexible.
 It allows us to create huge arenas that have very long lifetimes.
-But I can also create very short lived arenas and use it as a very rough malloc/free.
+But I can also create very short-lived arenas and use it as a very rough malloc/free.

 ### Flexible
 An example is the `printf` function.